 Honing is an abrasive machining process that is a combination of grinding and drilling processes.
 A honing process uses an Abrasive grinding tool to accurately machine the given workpiece.
 A honing process improves the surface quality of the workpiece as well as provides dimensional accuracy to the part being machined.

-The following characteristics of Honing Process are as follows:
+The following are the characteristics of Honing Process

-- Honing process generates a cross-marked surface on the workpiece.
+- The honing process generates a cross-marked surface on the workpiece.
 This workpiece is used to hold lubricants.